2010 Gaza flotilla raid: Raid

-A few minutes after 9:00 pm, Sa'ar 5-class corvettes INS Lahav and INS Hanit, and the Sa'ar 4-class missile boat INS Nitzachon left Haifa naval base to intercept the flotilla.
+A few minutes after 9 pm, the Sa'ar 5-class corvettes INS Lahav and INS Hanit, and the Sa'ar 4-class missile boat INS Nitzachon left Haifa naval base to intercept the flotilla.
 The three warships had speedboats, UH-60 Black Hawk helicopters, and 71 Shayetet 13 commandos on board.
 The Israeli Navy made initial contact with the flotilla at 11 p.m.
 (2000 UTC) on 30 May, about 120 mi northwest of Gaza, 80 mi off the coast of southern Lebanon, in international waters, ordering the ships to follow them to port or otherwise be boarded.

-The Shayetet 13 commandos who participated in the operation underwent a month of training prior to the operation, including dummy takeovers of a ship at sea with fifty soldiers performing the role of activists.
-The Israeli Navy said that the soldiers were trained for "a Bil'in-type opposition".
+The Shayetet 13 commandos who participated in the operation underwent a month of training prior to the operation, including dummy takeovers of a ship at sea with 50 soldiers performing the role of activists.
 Ron Ben-Yishai, a veteran Israeli correspondent aboard the Israeli missile boat INS Nitzachon, reported that the assessment was that the passengers would show "light resistance and possibly minor violence".
 The soldiers were armed with paintball guns, stun grenades, tasers, and pistols as sidearms, which were attached to their backs.

-The soldiers had orders to confront protesters and peacefully convince them to give up, and if not successful, to use non-lethal force to commandeer the ship.
+According to Israel, the soldiers had orders to confront protesters and peacefully convince them to give up, and if not successful, to use non-lethal force to commandeer the ship.
 They were instructed to use their sidearms only in an emergency when their lives were at risk.

 The Israeli Navy radioed Tural Mahmut, the captain of the Mavi Marmara, sending him this message: "Mavi Marmara, you are approaching an area of hostilities, which is under a naval blockade.
 The Gaza coastal area and Gaza Harbour are closed to all maritime traffic.
 The Israeli government supports delivery of humanitarian supplies to the civilian population in the Gaza Strip and invites you to enter Ashdod port.
 Delivery of supplies will be in accordance with the authorities' regulations and through the formal land crossing to Gaza and under your observation, after which you can return to your home ports aboard the vessels on which you arrived."
 The reply was: "Negative, negative.
 Our destination is Gaza."
 Shortly after, three Israeli warships began shadowing the flotilla.
 Two warships flanked the flotilla on either side, but at a distance.
 An Israeli aircraft also flew overhead.